dvidelabs/flatcc/doc/builder.md

 virtual table caches etc. but not the emitter.

-The allocator and emitter interface is documented in the builder library header `flatcc_builder.h` and the default implementation in `flatcc_emitter.h`.
+The allocator and emitter interface is documented in the builder library header pflatcc_builder.h] and the default implementation in [flatcc_emitter.h].
 The default allocator is implemented as part of the flatcc_builder source.

 The builder can be reused between buffers using the `reset` operation.